SubjectNerd-Unity/UnityPixelCamera/README.md

 * If a camera or sprite is out of alignment with the pixel grid, unwanted artifacts may occur.
 * Pixel Camera will not automatically zoom in or out according to the window/viewport size.
 * Camera `Viewport Rect` settings are not taken into account.

+## Perspective Camera Notes ##
-* With a perspective camera, zoom levels below 1 will render a black border.
+* A zoom level below 1 will leave a border on the edge of the screen.
-* Perspective camera rendering is unoptimized.
-High `Field of View` settings will generate unreasonably large RenderTextures.
+* Perspective camera is unoptimized.
+A high `Field of View` setting will generate unreasonably large RenderTextures.
 Use with caution.

 ## Technical Details ##

 Pixel camera takes the size of the screen and finds the render size required to cover the screen in a pixel perfect manner, at the given settings.

 A `RenderTexture` of the calculated render size is created, and if needed the camera settings are modified so the render fits the calculated size.

 The camera output is sent to the `RenderTexture`.

 A dummy camera that renders nothing is created, and the `OnPostRender()` function is used to draw the output of the attached camera onto the screen using GL commands.